yienyoong/tp/docs/UserGuide.md

 * **COVID-19**: The COVID-19 pandemic, also known as the coronavirus pandemic, is a global pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 * **Vaccine**: Singapore has two approved COVID-19 vaccines, one developed by Pfizer-BioNTech, the other by Moderna.
 Both require two doses, 21 days apart for Pfizer-BioNTech, 28 days apart for Moderna.
+* **NUS**: An acronym for National University of Singapore, one of Singapore's flagship publicly-funded universities.
+* **UHC**: An acronym for University Health Centre, a health service located on NUS campus for students.